Skip to Content

 Before you leave, get some traditional Yucatan food.
 Valladolid is famous for it!

 This area is also a treasure trove of cenotes!
-Only 3 km (1.8 mi) from Chichen Itza, you’ll find Cenote Ik Kil, a gorgeous pool of turquoise freshwater perfect for a dip to shake off the day’s heat.
+Only 3 km (1.8 mi) from Chichen Itza, you’ll find Cenote Ik Kil.
+This gorgeous pool of turquoise freshwater is perfect for a dip to shake off the day’s heat.
 This cenote has a wide opening to the sky, letting in lots of sunlight.

 With an impressive drop of 26 meters (85 feet) from the surface to the water, it’s perfect for divers.
 There’s also a staircase to walk down to the water’s edge in case jumping off cliffs is not your thing!